The Harmon: Demolition and redevelopment

 Gonzalez issued her final approval for demolition in May 2014, and the process began the following month.
 Plans to demolish the Harmon by implosion were scrapped due to its proximity to other structures, including CityCenter's shopping mall, Crystals.
 Instead, the tower was dismantled floor-by-floor, at a cost of $11.5 million.

 Demolition of the tower concluded in August 2015, and MGM considered using the newly vacant property to expand Crystals, although this idea did not materialize.
 The land was eventually sold for $80 million in 2021, to developers Brett Torino and Flag Luxury Group.
-A four-story shopping mall, known as 63, is scheduled to open on the site in 2023.
+A four-story shopping mall, known as 63, opened on the site in 2023.

 Architectural reception

 The Harmon's design received negative reception among architecture critics.
-Christopher Hawthorne of the Los Angeles Times felt that it stood alone among CityCenter's buildings "in its willingness to look un-pretty", its blue-and-white facade suggesting "a cross between a disco ball and a 1970s mirrored-glass office tower by Kevin Roche or John Portman".
+Christopher Hawthorne of the Los Angeles Times felt that it stood alone among CityCenter's buildings "in its willingness to look un-pretty", its blue-and-white façade suggesting "a cross between a disco ball and a 1970s mirrored-glass office tower by Kevin Roche or John Portman".
 According to James S. Russell, writing for Bloomberg News, "The design of the oblong Harmon Hotel, 28 floors in nervous patches of blue reflective glass, has been phoned-in" by Foster.
 Paul Goldberger of The New Yorker wrote that Foster "seems not to have known how to deal with the Las Vegas environment, and was content to cover a formally uninteresting, modem-shaped building with several shades of reflective glass, a gesture that aims for flamboyance but comes off seeming a little halfhearted".
 Regarding the hotel's reduced height, Joe Brown of the Las Vegas Sun wrote that "the incredible shrinking Harmon seems unfortunately fated to look like a stubby, squashed stepchild next to its soaring CityCenter siblings".